 The Great Lakes Bay Region is driven by a STEM-focused economy.
-The region has several large STEM employers, each with a heavy emphasis on manufacturing or healthcare.
-Roughly 38 percent of the region’s economic output is driven by those two industries.
-A tradition of strength in science and manufacturing gives the Great Lakes Bay Region a head start in the race to STEM excellence.
-Few areas of the nation offer the fertile soil for STEM strength that can be found here.
+The region is home to several large STEM-aligned employers, with a particularly heavy emphasis on manufacturing and healthcare.
+Roughly 38 percent of the region’s economic output is driven by those two industries alone.
+This long-running tradition in both science and manufacturing positions the Great Lakes Bay Region favorably in the pursuit of STEM excellence.
+We harness the full continuum of learning, education and development, and very few areas of the nation offer the fertile soil for STEM opportunities that can be found here.

 REGIONAL STEM NETWORK

 Our work in developing and growing the regional STEM network evolved from the work of several stakeholders across the education and business communities over several years.
 In 2014, this group gave recommendations for why STEM was critical for moving the region forward.
 One key conclusion of the 2014 STEM Impact Initiative Study was that the Great Lakes Bay Region’s STEM talent pipeline focus on four important characteristics.
 To be successful, the study said, STEM programming should be:

 • Powered by Career-Ready and College-Ready Students

 • Focused on Strengthening Technical Skills Needed for the Economy

 In order to make that happen, the study recommended creation of several regional networks, each with a specific focus, each bringing together people from the business, education and public service sectors.
 There are three networks in the region, driving improvement in STEM opportunities linked to the four characteristics identified in the study.